What shows up on the Review page

 Every card shows a one-line summary at the top, the partner it's tied to (if there is one), an evidence section with the key fields the assistant pulled, an optional quote from the email body, and a link to open the original message in Gmail.

-The seven types of suggestions
+The nine types of suggestions

 New partner